spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 ### Bots

-- [Setting up matrix-bot-chatgpt](configuring-playbook-bot-chatgpt.md) - talk to [ChatGPT](https://openai.com/blog/chatgpt/) via your favourite Matrix client (optional)
+- [Setting up matrix-bot-chatgpt](configuring-playbook-bot-chatgpt.md) - a bot through which you can talk to the [ChatGPT](https://openai.com/blog/chatgpt/) model(optional)

 - [Setting up matrix-reminder-bot](configuring-playbook-bot-matrix-reminder-bot.md) - a bot to remind you about stuff (optional)